OI-wiki/i18n/docs/intro/common-mistakes.md

     -   Fail to set the initial value of the loop correctly, leading to the access to the value with index -1.

-    -   The undirected graph edge table is not declared twice.
+    -   The undirected graph edge table is not declared twice the size.

     -   The segment tree does not declare 4 times the space.